exbotanical/ys/docs/documentation/cookies.md

 cookie *c = cookie_init("cookie_name", "cookie_value");
 ```

-We initialize a `cookie*` with the only required values, its name and value. `cookie_init` initializes all other Cookie fields to their `NULL` equivalents; `max_age` is set to zero, for example, which means `Max-Age` shall be omitted entirely from the resulting Cookie.
+We initialize a `cookie*` with the only required fields — the name and value. `cookie_init` initializes all other Cookie fields to their `NULL` equivalents; `max_age` is set to zero, for example, which means `Max-Age` shall be omitted entirely from the resulting Cookie.

 But of course, you will typically want to configure the Cookie.
 Ys offers several `cookie_set_*` APIs to that end.
 A full accounting of these APIs can be found in the [Cookies API Reference](../reference/cookies.md).

 ::: warning NOTE
-From the Ys user's perspective, setting a Cookie's Max-Age to -1 with `cookie_set_max_age` means the actual Max-Age in the serialized Cookie will be set to 0.
-Setting the Max-Age to 0 with `cookie_set_max_age` means the actual Max-Age will be omitted entirely.
+From the Ys user's perspective, setting a Cookie's `max_age` to -1 with `cookie_set_max_age` means the actual Max-Age in the serialized Cookie will be set to 0.
+Setting the `max_age` to 0 with `cookie_set_max_age` means the actual Max-Age will be omitted entirely.
 :::

 ## Deleting a Cookie